tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 ### Configure dotnet watch to always restart for rude edits

-Rude edits are edits that  can’t be hot reloaded.
+Rude edits are edits that  can't be hot reloaded.
 To configure dotnet watch to always restart without a prompt for rude edits, set the `DOTNET_WATCH_RESTART_ON_RUDE_EDIT` environment variable to `true`.

 ### Developer exception page dark mode